norbu-s/Project-Otaku/README.md

 ## Project Description

-This  project is a responsive and user-friendly web application that allows users to search for nearby restaurants at a particular location.
+This  project is a responsive and user-friendly web application that allows users to search for nearby restaurants in either an Australian suburb or city.
 It also includes a save function in which users can save a list of their favourite restaurants and add notes and images for personal reference.

 ## Project Goals